FREE GROCERY GUIDE

 PROS: Relatively affordable, clean and simple ingredients, complete protein

-CONS: Mildly chalky, may cause gas/bloating, esp. at first, lower protein content per serving vs. my favorite beef protein (below), and lower servings per bag.
+CONS: Mildly chalky, may cause gas/bloating, esp. at first, lower protein content per serving vs. beef-based proteins, and fewer servings per bag.
 Some may not want the supplemental ingredients like probiotics and digestive enzymes.

 To be honest, I had never heard of Kelly LeVeque before I started my hunt for the perfect protein powder, but it turns out she's got a loyal fan base as a celebrity nutritionist and wellness expert.
 This product contains just one simple ingredient: beef protein isolate.